Industrial Data Science

 Compile & run this in Release mode and without a debugger attached (CTRL + F5) !
 On our test computer this gave the following result:

-So, while the first expression required 450 ms on average, the second expression - the one we have accelerated - required 0 ms on average!
+So, while the first expression required 185 ms on average, the same - but accelerated expression required 0 ms on average!
 This sounds like quite some speed-up, doesn't it ?!

 A closer Look